For several months, leaders and employees at CaroMont Health have been

 working with local health officials and emergency management leaders to

-at CaroMont Health have been meeting to discuss the operations, logistics,
+Leaders at CaroMont Health continue to discuss the operations, logistics,

 medical and clinical resources, staffing, financial planning and technology